Rome Travel Guide

 How many days do you need in Rome?

 For most first-time travelers, 3 days is the best balance.
-With 2 days, keep the Colosseum and Vatican as your anchors and stay disciplined on zones.
+With 2 days, keep the Colosseum and Vatican as your main anchors and stay disciplined on walkable zones.

 Should you book the Colosseum in advance?